yehudasa/rgw-object-broker/README.md

 - Currently, the CNS Object Broker is dependent on GCE.
 If run outside of a GCE environment, it will fail to start.
 This is because the Broker detects the external IP of the node on which it is run.
 It pairs this IP with the port of the gluster-s3-deployment *Service* to generate the coordinaates returned in the *ServiceInstanceCredential*.
 This is not a requirement of brokers in general.

-- As it is implemented, the CNS Object Broker must run on the same Kubernetes cluster as the gluster-s3-deployment.
-This is because it uses a kube api client to get the gluser-s3-deployment's *Service* from which is parses it's external port.
+- As it is implemented, the CNS Object Broker must run on the same Kubernetes cluster as the gluster-s3-deployment because it accesses the *Service* that exposes its *NodePort*.
+This is done through a kubernetes api client, which will fail if it cannot reach the gluster-s3-deployment's *Service*.
 This is not a requirement of brokers in general.

 - Auth:  The S3 api implementation (Gluster-Swift) does not enforce any authentication / authorization.
-Each new bucket, regardless of the *Namespace* of its *ServiceInstance*, is accessible and mutable by anyone with the coordinates of the S3 server.
+Each new bucket, regardless of the *Namespace* of its *ServiceInstance*, is accessible and deletable by anyone with the coordinates of the S3 server.

+<!TODO: check minio allows '/' in naming>
 - Flat Bucket Hierarchy:  Gluster-Swift's S3 implementation allows for nested buckets.
 However, we have written the CNS Object Broker utilizing the minio-go S3 client, which has no concept of nested buckets.
 This results in an artificially flat bucket hierarchy.